frame-lang/frame-docs/advanced_frame/runtime.rst

 ----------

 Frame is a Domain Specific Language for digital system design.
 As such it promotes systems, states and events as first class entities in the language.
-Frame's runtime provides the mechansisms to recast object-oriented language features to meet this need.
+Frame's runtime provides the mechanisms to recast object-oriented language features to meet this need.
 In the future, non-object oriented languages will also be supported by the Frame transpiler with appropriate adjustments to the runtime code.